• FILTRATION

 Do some maintenance.
 Just before you store away your pump, clean it up first.
 Flush the pump chamber with clean water through the priming nozzle.
 Place the nozzle plug back in place once you’ve completed the cleanup.

-How to Prime a Water Pump: Step-By-Step Guide
+How to Prime a Jet Pump

 Priming is the process of filling the pump chamber with water.
 This rids the pump and the intake pipe of any air that can interrupt the pressure it needs to create suction.